T is a drug with antibiotic properties and belongs to the group of tetracyclines.

 In children under the age of eight, it can affect the development of the teeth and cause permanent discoloration in them.

-In children under 12 years of age, the use of this medication by your pediatrician should be evaluated and controlled.
+In children under 12 years of age, your pediatrician’s use of this medication should be evaluated and controlled.

-It must be used during the time indicated by the doctor, taking care that the medication is administered at the times and doses recommended.
+It must be used during the time indicated by the doctor, ensuring that the medication is administered at the times and doses recommended.

-You should avoid drinking alcohol or drinks with caffeine frequently while you are being treated with this medicine because its concomitant intake increases the risks of the occurrence of adverse effects of Doxycycline.
+You should avoid drinking alcohol or drinks with caffeine frequently.
+At the same time, you are being treated with this medicine because its concomitant intake increases the risks of the adverse effects of Doxycycline.

 So it is not recommended to drive a vehicle, operate dangerous machinery or perform any other activity that requires a state of alert.

-However, these adverse reactions are really very rare in this type of medication.
+However, these adverse reactions are infrequent in this type of medication.

-If the patient is taking oral contraceptives containing estrogen, you must use other measures of contraception to avoid getting pregnant.
+If the patient is taking oral contraceptives containing estrogen, you must use other contraception measures to avoid getting pregnant.

 Since concomitant use with Doxycycline reduces the effectiveness of contraceptives and increases the risk of pregnancy.

-Doxycycline should not be administered just before going to sleep, as the medication usually can not dissolve correctly due to the position the patient occupies when lying down and may cause mild irritation in the digestive tract or throat.
+Doxycycline should not be administered just before going to sleep.
+The medication usually can not dissolve correctly due to the patient’s position when lying down and may cause mild irritation in the digestive tract or throat.

 If the patient is receiving treatment for any sexually transmitted disease, all sexual contact should be avoided until the treatment has been completed.